SANDALBOYZ/deprecated-shop/README.md

 ## Developing

 - `yarn install` to install dependencies.
-- Use `gatsby develop` to start a development server.
+- Use `yarn dev` to start a development server.